 Each team has been allocated games in which to stand as umpires.
-Should a team fail to send at least one umpire to an allocated fixture, the offending team will be deducted 2 league points.
+Should a team fail to send at least one umpire to an allocated fixture, the offending team can be deducted a maximum of 6 league points.

 19. MISCONDUCT OF A PLAYER, TEAM, UMPIRE OR OFFICIAL - DISCIPLINE AND PENALTIES